Ria424/developers-animatesdk-docs/Document_object/Document60.md

 #### Usage

-document.enterEditMode([editMode])
+Document.enterEditMode([editMode])

 #### Parameters

-**editMode** `string`; A string that specifies the editing mode.
+**editMode** `"inPlace" | "newWindow"?`; Specifies the editing mode.
 Acceptable values are "inPlace" or "newWindow".
 If no parameter is specified, the default is symbol-editing mode.
 This parameter is optional.

 #### Returns